How to Choose a CMMC Consultant

 Common Challenges

-It's estimated that small-to-medium sized businesses (SMBs) account for 73% of contractors within the Defense Industrial Base (DIB).
+It's estimated that small-to-medium-sized businesses (SMBs) account for 73% of contractors within the Defense Industrial Base (DIB).
 While SMBs drive innovation within the DIB, they often lack the resources larger organizations have access to.
 Some common challenges are:

 - Lack of technical experience in cybersecurity compliance regulations